-I am Karen Williamson, a creative artist and natural dyer from Aotearoa New Zealand, blessed to live in a beautiful country surrounded by natural bush, clean beaches and rural farmland.
+I am Karen Williamson, a natural dyer from Aotearoa, New Zealand.
 Plants are my medium, eco printing on a canvas of natural textiles intended to be worn as wearable art.
 The process of eco printing is a mindful and joyous one as I search for forms and colours in nature, creating a sense of place in which I love living while embracing sustainable principles.